chrisfarnham/seefarblog/_sections/QSL_Cards.md

 ![](back_w1ytq_qsl_card.png)

 I wanted plenty of room to write a short message as well as a form for information about our radio exchange.
-The back shows my SKCC and LICW membership numbers.
+The back shows SKCC and LICW logos along with my personal membership numbers.

 > [KB3IFH QSL Cards](https://www.kb3ifhqslcards.com/) did a great job and I recommend them